wdwind/weibo_api/README.md

 ## Disclaimer

-Use at your own risk.
+Weibo services are highly unstable.
+Use it at your own risk.